Raunak-Sarmacharya/kcn-seniors-docs/docs/blog-management/comments-system-management.md

 ### Members Plugin Integration

-The KCN Seniors website integrates WordPress comments with the Members Plugin for sophisticated access control.
+The website integrates WordPress comments with the Members Plugin for sophisticated access control.
 Members is a roles and capabilities based WordPress membership plugin.
 It gives your users the ultimate member experience by giving you powerful tools to add roles and capabilities and assign them to your users.

 #### **Comment Capability Management:**
 - **Comment Posting**: Restricted to logged-in users with appropriate roles